begmuhommet/low-ops-docs/docs/platform/administration/app-templates.md

 Currently, only the `tar.gz` format is supported for app templates.
 Follow these steps to prepare your template:

-1. Navigate to the folder containing your application template.
+1. Navigate to the folder containing your application template (make sure it's not git repository, remove all `.git` files or folders).
 2. Run the following command to compress the application:

     ```bash